brandonjackson/popupdialogues/readme.md

 About The Project
 -----------------

 The project was initiallly conceived at the GOOD Design Hackathon (organized by GOOD magazine) in March 2012.
-The team consisted of Adrian del Balso, Brandon Jackson, Pratima Mani, Brielle Maxwell and Taylor Zanke.
+The team consisted of:

+- Adrian del Balso
+- Brandon Jackson
+- Pratima Mani
+- Brielle Maxwell
+- Taylor Zanke

 License
 -------